yaaminiv/yaaminiv-fish546-2016/README.md

 # Annotation of *Ostrea lurida* transcriptome: analysis of gonads in control and ocean acidification conditions

-For my project, I will analyze four different Olympic oyster (*Ostrea lurida*) gonad nucleotide sequences with accompanying quality scores (.fastq files).
+For my project, I analyzed four different Olympic oyster (*Ostrea lurida*) gonad nucleotide sequences with accompanying quality scores (.fastq files).
 These sequences are from male and female specimens, exposed to either control or ocean acidification conditions.
-I also have a previously assembled *O. lurida* transcriptome for comparison.
+I also had a previously assembled *O. lurida* transcriptome for comparison.

-**My goal is to annotate the *O.lurida* transcriptome using the gonad nucleotide information, and understand how ocean acidification conditions affect differential expression in *O. lurida* gonads**.
+**My goal was to annotate the *O.lurida* transcriptome using the gonad nucleotide information, and understand how ocean acidification conditions affect differential expression in *O. lurida* gonads**.

 ### Objectives